SKY-ALIN/regta/docs/source/user_guide/index.rst

     async def my_basic_job():
         return "Hello world!
 This is just a log message."

-This job is absolutely unuseful, but it will let us to check out how jobs work.
+This job is absolutely unuseful, but it will let us check out how jobs work.

 .. note::
-   Function can return string optionally, all function's output will be logged.
+   The function can return a string optionally, all function's output will be logged.

 Start Job
 ---------